 - March 77B ["763-U3"] (Brett Riley): Brett Riley took delivery of a March 77B in December 1977 that is believed to have carried the chassis number 763-U3 when it arrived in New Zealand.
 Riley raced it in Formula Pacific in 1978, 1979 and 1980 before selling it to Tom Donovan who progressively modified it and ran it in hillclimbs as well as F/Pacific up to 1983.
 He then won the 1984 and 1985 NZ hillclimb championships running a 1800cc Cosworth engine in the car.
 It was sold to Stuart McChesney in 1985 and again used in hillclimbs.
 It then went to Kenny Smith around 1987 and then to John Mackinlay (Christchurch) around 1993 who restored it and raced it in historic racing 1994-1996.
-It passed to Garry Cliff (Magnum Motors, Christchurch) in Nov 1996 then Peter Finlay in Australia in Aug 1998 then Kevin Miller in May 1999.
+It passed to Garry Cliff (Magnum Motors, Christchurch) in November 1996 then Peter Finlay in Australia in August 1998 in exchange for a Reynard Formula Holden.
+It was sold to Kevin Miller in May 1999.
 Retained May 2003.

 - March 782 (Eje Elgh): Eddie Cheever's car at Thruxton 27 Mar 1978 and presumably all season.
 To Dick Bennetts Racing and converted to Formula Atlantic for Eje Elgh to race in New Zealand in January 1979.
 Then to Charlie Kirby as a 78B and raced in Atlantic from 1979 to 1981.
 Offered for sale in On Track in 1981 by Kirby's Transatlantic Racing Services (Norcross, GA).
 Next seen with Andy Falbo (Detroit, MI) who raced it in US Formula Atlantic in 1983, and again in 1986 and 1988.
 Retained by Falbo and still owned by him in 2015.